Unity-Technologies/com.unity.formats.fbx/com.unity.formats.fbx/Documentation~/prefabs-overview.md

 This type of connection is easy to maintain.

 * For information on Model Prefabs in general and how to create FBX Linked Prefabs from FBX files, see [Working with FBX Linked Prefabs](nested-prefabs.md).
 If you are upgrading from a previous version of Unity, you can also [convert any existing](nested-prefabs.md#conversion) Linked Prefabs you may have to the new FBX Linked Prefabs.

+## Terminology

+* Model Prefab: Generated on import of an FBX file.
+A Model Prefab is a read-only representation of the FBX contents, which updates when the FBX file is modified.

+* Prefab Variant: A Prefab generated from another Prefab (either Regular, Model, or from another Variant).
+It will inherit all data from the base Prefab, allowing additional modifications without affecting the base.
+                  For example, you can create a Variant of a button Prefab which has a different color but otherwise the same functionality.

+* Linked Prefab: A Regular Prefab containing an FbxPrefab component which connects to an FBX file.
+                 The Prefab updates automatically when the FBX file is modified.
+Components are maintained and if object names or hierarchies change in the FBX file, it is possible to remap the objects by name on import.
+                 This is specific to previous versions of the FBX exporter, and requires Unity 2018.2 or lower.

+* FBX Linked Prefab: A Prefab Variant with a Model Prefab as its base.
+This feature replaces Linked Prefabs in Unity 2018.3 and above.
+                     A special component is no longer required, as FBX Linked Prefabs use only the Unity Prefab features.